thejaminator/blog/content/post/serimats_experience.md

 ## Tangible outcomes
 One tangible outcome was that I co-wrote a paper for submission to a conference.
 Before MATS, I was a machine learning engineer, without any publications, and was looking for an alignment related job.
 I got rejected from all organizations I applied for.
 I don't think having a paper is an absolute must - I was at least able to get past resume screening for a few alignment organisations before joining MATS.
 Still, I think that writing a paper has showed that I am capable of working on research, to increase my chances of getting hired as a research engineer.
-Counterfactual thought - I think that without MATS, it would be much harder for me to have published anything.
+Counterfactually, I believe that without MATS, publishing any work would have been much more challenging.
 Being someone outside academia, and not working in an organization that publishes research, I struggle to think of how I would have gotten the opportunity to write a paper, so I really appreciate MATS for that.

 In terms of technical skills, I learnt productivity and coding tricks from my co-author Edward Rees.
 He taught me many terminal / vim tricks to help me become a 2X engineer.
 We also had to implement a whole bunch of language model evaluations (evals), which made me learn the pain of managing many different types of evals.
 Pair programming with him was really fun - I would recommend any future MATS participants to pair program with their stream-mates.
-You learn alot from each other.
+You learn a lot from each other.

 ## Soft skills